 The Fab-in-a-Box Lesson Collection serves as an excellent starting point for introducing the Fab-in-a-Box cart to both learners and educators.
 This collection of engaging lessons is designed to get everyone started with digital fabrication, using the cart’s 3D printer, laser cutter, and vinyl cutter.
 For xDesign How-To Videos Click Here!

-Fab-in-a-Box Spinning Tops
+Fab-in-a-Box Spinning Tops: Deep Dive

 about Fab-in-a-box